Specialists in site-specific theatre

 A site-specific play that commemorated the 750th anniversary of the Battle of Lewes.
 It is the morning before the Battle of Lewes and Simon de Montfort’s army is camped in East Chiltington ready to set off onto the Downs to Lewes, to surprise Henry III.
 Do you have what it takes to join De Montfort’s Army, and are you willing to help the spread of democracy?

-Montfort’s March is part of Battle of Lewes 750, and is supported by Art’s Council England, the South Downs National Park, the Houses of Parliament, the East Sussex Art’s Partnership, Lewes District Council, Lewes Town Council, Adams and Remers, Bill’s of Lewes, and East Chiltington and Hamsey Parish Councils.
+Montfort’s March was part of Battle of Lewes 750, and was supported by Art’s Council England, the South Downs National Park, the Houses of Parliament, the East Sussex Art’s Partnership, Lewes District Council, Lewes Town Council, Adams and Remers, Bill’s of Lewes, and East Chiltington and Hamsey Parish Councils.

 The return of the ever popular Theatre Trails – 6 unperformed and unpublished plays are given their first outing with these rehearsed readings, with each play performed in a different venue.
-Lunch is sandwiched between the 2nd and 3rd plays, and there is a Q & A session at the end hosted by the Steyning actor Gary Whelan.
+Lunch is sandwiched between the 2nd and 3rd plays, and there is a Q & A session at the end.

 Mr Punch’s Pleasure Palace

 It’s 1933 and even a small seaside town like Bexhill feels the wind of change.
 The socialist Earl De La Warr is leading the way to build a People’s Palace on the seafront, but will the town follow his lead?

 Written by Suzi Hopkins, and directed by Stephen Israel, this site specific promenade production was built around the De La Warr Pavilion, and the Colonnade, at Bexhill.
 With a community cast of 42, working alongside professional actors, director and designer, this production beat the summer gales with the enthusiasm of the cast.